-Restricting your diet to healthy foods can be overwhelmingly challenging, especially if you’re used to indulging in creamy, cheesy, heavier dishes.
 I don't have a fatty burger or greasy fries every day but whenever I decide to go on a "diet," I find myself craving those foods all the time.
-In order for me to stay on the healthy route yet still stay sane, I try methods that recreate unhealthy foods to make them healthier.
-For instance, today's meal is a cream-less creamy pasta with cajun shrimp…sounds confusing?
-Imagine enjoying a bowl of penne that has a nutty, toasted flavor and is creamy without any cream!
-Yes it is possible.
-This idea was inspired by my favorite publication, Cooking Light (they are wizards over there!)
+In order for me to stay on the healthy route yet still stay sane, I try methods that make unhealthier foods lighter.
+For instance, today's meal is a cream-less creamy penne with cajun shrimp... sound confusing?
+Imagine enjoying a bowl of penne that has a nutty, toasted flavor and is creamy without any cream.
+Yes, it is possible!
+This idea was inspired by my favorite publication, Cooking Light (they are wizards over there!).
 The secret?
-Cooking the pasta as if you would cook risotto – slowly cook the pasta by gradually adding stock rather than boiling it in a pot of water.
+Cooking the pasta as if you would cook risotto, by gradually adding stock rather than boiling it in a pot of water.
 Genius!
 And it works!

 - 6 cups unsalted chicken stock

 - 1 cup onion chopped